NVIDIA/workbench-example-nemo-ptuning/README.md

 We will be using p-tuning to teach our GPT model how to do Question Answering.
 The dataset we will use is the SQuAD reading comprehension dataset, consisting of questions posed by crowd workers on a set of Wikipedia articles, where the answer to every question is a segment of text.
 More information on SQuAD can be found on their website or in their paper by Rajpurkar et. al "Know What You Don’t Know: Unanswerable Questions for SQuAD".

 ## System Requirements:
-* Opeating System: Ubuntu 22.04
+* Operating System: Ubuntu 22.04
 * CPU requirements: None, tested with Intel&reg; Xeon&reg; Gold 6240R CPU @ 2.40GHz
 * GPU requirements: Any NVIDIA training GPU, tested with NVIDIA A100-40GB
 * NVIDIA driver requirements: Latest driver version